 If I were to compare it to 2006, for example, I would say there were about 12 or 13 players who would make a strong starting XI - now we have about 25 or 30 players.
 They are all in fine form, so the selection problems for the coach are massive.
 Everybody has to be at their best form when it comes to the summer to be prepared for what I think will be the hardest World Cup we’ll ever play.

-Copyright 2024 The Arsenal Football Club plc.
+Copyright 2024 The Arsenal Football Club Limited.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source.